 Pinto Abalone

-The Clallam Marine Resources Committee is embarking on a comprehensive survey initiative to assess the status of endangered Pinto Abalone.
+The Clallam Marine Resources Committee is conducting a comprehensive survey initiative to assess the status of endangered pinto abalone, in partnership with Puget Sound Restoration Fund.
 By gathering population data through dive surveys, we aim to inform restoration priorities for this critical species.

 The pinto (northern) abalone, Haliotis kamtschatkana, is the primary abalone species indigenous to Washington waters.
 This large gastropod plays a vital ecological role as an herbivorous grazer that maintains rocky reef habitat for settlement of other invertebrates and canopy kelp.
 Populations are severely depleted throughout their range in this state and considered functionally extinct.